mnlagrasta/perl-app-automaton/README.md

     * Evaluate security concerns on an action plugin that executes more generic commands.
 Perhaps limit it to certain input types or require a key in the input string.
     * Figure out some better tests.
 It's awkward to download real files during testing.
 Also, how to test the IMAP plugin?
     * Package it up and put it on CPAN (after PrePan probably)

+# METHODS

+- load\_conf

+    Loads a YAML configuration from object variables.
+Checks in the following order:
+    1) conf : Just accepts it, since it was passed in as a hash
+    2) yaml\_conf : parses a YAML string into conf hash
+    3) conf\_file : reads and parses the supplied file into conf hash

+- check\_sources

+    Iterates through configured sources to populate queue

+- apply\_filters

+    Iterates through filters and applies changes to queue

+- dedupe

+    Removes duplicate entries from the queue

+- do\_actions

+    Iterates through the configured action plugins, executing each one on the entire queue

 # AUTHOR